RussellJurek/SoFiA/README.md

    Download and unpack the zipped archive into a directory of your choice:

-    gunzip sofia_0.1-beta.tar.gz
-    tar -xvf sofia_0.1-beta.tar
+    unzip SoFiA-master.zip

-   This will unpack all files into a directory called sofia_0.1-beta.
+   This will unpack all files into a directory called SoFiA-master.

 2. Enter the installation directory

-    cd sofia_0.1-beta
+    cd SoFiA-master

 3. Compile and install the SoFiA pipeline and user interface